 Of course, not having any risk factors does not guarantee you won’t get heart disease.
 That’s why it pays to check in with your primary care physician on a routine basis.
 He or she can evaluate your health and heart disease risk factors and, if needed, refer you to a cardiologist for further care.

-Edward-Elmhurst Health was one of the first in the region to offer Ultrafast Heart Scans (a CT scan of your heart) to help diagnose heart disease.
+Edward-Elmhurst Health was one of the first in the region to offer Heart Scans (a CT scan of your heart) to help diagnose heart disease.
 We also provide a team approach to heart disease prevention and diagnosis including cardiologists, primary care physicians, nurses, dietitians and more.